 No one is an island, and in most groups of people, there is a need for cooperation

 among them.
-As an illustration, in the example above, you and your customers need cooperation for you to teach them the full benefit of what they are purchasing and using.
-You need to show, talk and educate; they need to listen and be attentive to learn, and then do what they learn, to appreciate the full value of the product.
+You need to show, talk and educate; they need to listen and be attentive to learn, and then do what they learn, to appreciate the full value of what they are learning.